DogeTheBeast/College_notes/CHEM 154/Unit 5/Polymers.md

 - #### Initiation - Number of radicals increases

-Initiation is the process of generating a free radical by removing one electron from an atom.
+Initiation is the process of generating a free radical by removing one electron from a compound.

 - #### Propogation - Number of radicals remains constant